 Spontaneous art often expresses the parts of ourselves that have been designated to the basement of our psyches.
 I sometimes draw the same things over and over for years - a part of me wanting to be emotionally tended to - and another part of myself wanting to close over the emerging imagery in fear of feeling the intensity of my emotional needs.

-Years later, the same image asserted itself again in my drawings.
-I often draw the same things over and over for years - a part of me wanting to see a less desirable part of myself - and then another part of myself wanting to close over the repressed imagery in fear again.
-When I realized this repeating image was a drawing of my inner victim I knew it was something that I did not want to admit to myself.
-After years of drawing this image I finally became willing to consciously see my victim consciousness in visual form.
-Once I realized it visually, I was able to change the belief that I was helpless to overcome my circumstances - that I could not quite reach my goals - and that "something" outside of myself was always holding me back.
+When I finally realized that this repeating image was a drawing of my inner victim, I became willing to consciously see my victim consciousness, and ask it what it emotionally needed from me.
+Once I could admit to, and hold the helpless part of me in my awareness - visually and emotionally, I was able to change the belief that I was helpless to overcome my circumstances - that I could not quite reach my goals - and that "something" outside of myself was always holding me back.